Star pearlfish: Biology

 The star pearlfish is a commensal of starfishes such as Culcita novaeguineae and holothurians such as Bohadschia argus and Stichopus spp.
 It spends most of its time in the coelomic cavity of its host, emerging, usually at night, to feed.
 Some species of Carapus feed on small crustaceans, other carapid fish, and possibly, polychaete worms.

 This species is usually found singly in its host, or sometimes as a male and female pair.
 The fish works its way in through the anus of the sea cucumber.
-When it is living in a starfish, it enters its host's body cavity through the grooves associated with the tube feet.
+When it is living in a starfish, it enters its host through the grooves associated with the tube feet; using them as guides to find the host mouth, which it uses as an entry into the body cavity.
 A pair of fish may release their gametes within the body cavity of the host, and the fertilised eggs may later emerge into the water column.
 A study designed to discover whether there were genetic differences between the pearlfish living in holothurians and those living in starfish was inconclusive.
 During the experimental work, a large sea cucumber, Bohadschia argus, was put in a bucket of relatively cold water, which caused 14 pearlfish to emerge, with a further one remaining inside.
 This is believed to be the record number of carapid fish ever found in a single holothurian.